 Director of Office of International Agriculture, Director of the Georgia Small Ruminant Research and Extension Center, Associate Professor of Animal Science

-Coordinator and Research Associate Professor of Food Science
+Research Associate and Professor of Food Science

 Professor of Veterinary Science